 Users won’t give a single damn or second whether or not the layout, design or content is as long as it takes them to hell and back to view how awesome it is.
 Zilch.

-UX is so crucial, Google actively tracks load speed indicators such as Large Content Paint (LCP), First Input Delay (FIP), and Cumulative Layout Shift (CLS), and all scores pertaining to all three factors MUST result back with GREAT SCORES!
+UX is so crucial, that Google actively tracks load speed indicators such as Large Content Paint (LCP), First Input Delay (FIP), and Cumulative Layout Shift (CLS), and all scores pertaining to all three factors MUST result back in GREAT SCORES!
 How wicked can it get if you can measure the overall performance of your website manually using the Google Search console?

 Thankfully, the digital age comes with a savior to help ease the lives of many, helping them optimize the performance of their websites.
 Three tools have been offered to help measure page speed.

-- Google Search Console, reporting out the overall website performance and loading issues and gives insights and provides a list of URLS needing optimization.
+- Google Search Console, reporting out the overall website performance and loading issues and gives insights and provides a list of URLs needing optimization.
 It doesn’t measure the website’s speed, but oh boy it’s one hell of a helping hand.

-The third and what I like to call a tool, the fist of steel is at your disposal.
-GTmetrix.
+- GTmetrix.
 You see, as a developer or a webmaster, your target market resides in several, if not opposite ends of the world, parts of the world.
 GTmetrix is a tool that allows you to test your page’s speed in different geographical locations.
 Using its state-of-the-art advanced settings, you can set the location, device, screen resolution, and more to gather more accurate information that you can act on.

 Have you ever considered yourself a fixer?
 Well, here’s your chance to prove yourself with 8 simple steps.
 Following those steps will take you from square one to full-on Optimus Prime style, improving your website’s page load speed.

-- Image optimization, entailing three things:
+Image optimization entails three things:

 Image file size

-As we’re all familiar, and given how images contribute to UX and overall understanding, images are known for their magical effects of making any complex or context easy, visually helpful, and contributing to a fun and entertaining experience, cause like, who would want to waste their time reading, reading and reading without having something to make the whole topic rich and fun?
+As we’re all familiar with, and given how images contribute to UX and overall understanding, images are known for their magical effects of making any complex or context easy, visually helpful, and contributing to a fun and entertaining experience, cause like, who would want to waste their time reading, reading and reading without having something to make the whole topic rich and fun?
 However, choosing heavy and large-sized pictures affects the speed of the website and you need more than one picture to make it enjoyable.
 So, as a result, choosing a small file size is needed.
 Did you know you can also compress your pictures?
 Wicked, right?
 Compressing tools are also available to optimally utilize such as TinyPNG.
 It helps optimize the images’ names, alt attributes, and formats.
 To me, that’s one sick package I have waiting for me.
 What about you?
 Bedazzled yet?

 Y’all are used to using a PNG file format for a picture, but did you know that PNG is one of the heaviest image types out there?
 And what did we say about being heavy?
 Well, heavy in our case isn’t beneficial, for it slows down the loading speed of the website.
 The solution?
 Well, solutions?
 JPG.
 Aim to have your pictures .jpg, as their file size is smaller.
 However, the light is good.
 Having lighter pictures contributes to the overall performance and results in faster loading speed.
-WebP’s are gaining popularity nowadays because they’re 33% lighter than JPEGs, and this alone increases your chances by a huge shot of having a faster loading website.
-WebPs’ only setback is them not being compatible with all browsers out there (IE, Safari, Chrome, Opera and Microsoft Edge, and many more…), Chrome being one of those incompatible browsers.
+WebP is gaining popularity nowadays because they’re 33% lighter than JPEGs, and this alone increases your chances by a huge shot of having a faster loading website.
+WebP’s only setback is them not being compatible with all browsers out there (IE, Safari, Chrome, Opera and Microsoft Edge, and many more…), Chrome being one of those incompatible browsers.

 Pixels.
 Dimensions and resolutions are extremely important to look out for.
 Uploading a 4,000 x 4,000 image will only eat up users’ screens and such a huge dimensional picture is not fully needed.
 Go for 800 x 1,200, they’re mostly used and common on articles, not losing the image’s quality.
 Adding the right image dimensions is a must within the image tag because the browser needs to calculate how much space to save for the picture before loading, reducing the page’s CLS.
 Yes, the 1’s and 0’s start jiggling.

 When CSS and JS are minimized, this reduces the amount of time it takes the browser to load every element out there.
 Weird development terminologies, right?
-Well, as I mentioned, computers are machines, and they’re not designed to be all stylish and follow stylistic choices, hence, it is the developer’s duty to create a smaller-sized files by deleting unwanted comments, removing white spaces (Yes, a white space occupies an area of the page, making it consume more loading intervals, so get rid of them ASAP!), using shorter names, because a letter corresponds to a character, and depending on the character (upper or lowercase) it absorbs loading time.
+Well, as I mentioned, computers are machines, and they’re not designed to be all stylish and follow stylistic choices, hence, it is the developer’s duty to create a smaller-sized file by deleting unwanted comments, removing white spaces (Yes, a white space occupies an area of the page, making it consume more loading intervals, so get rid of them ASAP!), using shorter names, because a letter corresponds to a character, and depending on the character (upper or lowercase) it absorbs loading time.
 Moreover, shortening or stripping the code of unnecessary parts can also contribute to a faster loading page, saving humanity a great load of time.

 You can use the below tools to minify the files: